MichaelCusackNelkin/WM_DATA410/Projects/Project_4.md

 ## LightGBM
 LightGBM is a powerful gradient boosting algorithm that uses decision tree boosters.
 The thing that makes LightGBM different is that it grows its trees by each leaf, rather than by each level.
 This means that for each decision tree, the only leaf that gets to split into the next level is the on with the highest loss.
 This is great for using fewer resources on large datasets, and for processing speed, however it can lead to overfitting on small datasets.
 This change is why LightGBM has 'light' in its name, as it used much less memory than other competitive algorithms and gives results quickly.
 ## Performance Conclusion
 Here, I used KFold validation with 10 splits, and only tried one random state to try out.
 This validation loop took much longer than others that I've used, it took well over an hour to train and I had to use my desktop GPU acceleration.
-Below si my validation loop:
+Below is my validation loop:

 ```
 scale = StandardScaler()
 for i in range(12345,12346):
   print('Random State: ' + str(i))
-  kf = KFold(n_splits=10,shuffle=True,random_state=i)
+  kf = KFold(n_splits=3,shuffle=True,random_state=i)
   # this is the random state cross-validation loop to make sure our results are real, not just the state being good/bad for a particular model
   j = 0
   for idxtrain, idxtest in kf.split(data[:,:2]):